celo-org/celo-monorepo/packages/dappkit/README.md

 ## Get Contact List Addresses

 For many real-world applications, your user will want to interact with their friends and family on your DApp.
 Celo has a built-in [Identity Protocol](../../celo-codebase/protocol/identity/README.md) that maps phone numbers to account addresses.
-You can use DAppkit to fetch that mapping for a users contact list.
+You can use DAppkit to fetch that mapping for a user's contact list.

 ([expo base template commit](https://github.com/celo-org/dappkit-base/commit/ea99ff02009de806c0e248eb7aec617c14223fa5))